oknappett/Categorise_CME/README.md

 - 50 -100 is moderate -> label is 0 (not geoeffective)
 - 100- 250 is storm -> label is 1 (geoeffective)
 - 250+ is extreme -> for logistic regression the label is 1 aswell, if a mlp is used then it can be labelled 2

+## Logistic Regression
+I used logistic regression to classify the binary geoeffective problem, however, a more complex solution is required for the 3 class problem for extreme storms.
+Maybe a MLP, if not something more simple